-As explained in Item 1 of this report, as of November 30, 2018, CEL-SCI was involved in pre-clinical studies with respect to its LEAPS technology.
+As explained in Item 1 of this report, CEL-SCI is involved in pre-clinical studies with respect to its LEAPS technology.
 As with Multikine, CEL-SCI does not know what obstacles it will encounter in future pre-clinical and clinical studies involving its LEAPS technology.
 Consequently, CEL-SCI cannot predict with any certainty the funds required for future research and clinical trials and the timing of future research and development projects.